MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/configuring-for-avatar-movement-and-teleportation.md

 ![An explanation of the four color codes in the Layers table that follows.](../../media/build-your-basic-environment/006-table-color-code.png)

 ![A table showing the attributes of all the available layers.](../../media/build-your-basic-environment/005-layers-table.png)

-## Avatar Movement Guidance

-The scene should have Colliders for the avatar to walk and teleport on.
-In general, a low poly Mesh Collider that tightly fits the visual geometry will produce the best results.
-Box Colliders work great for trivial scenarios, but can result in some problems such as causing the avatar to get stuck on the corners or defeat step height limits.

-### Mesh avatar movement limits:

-Maximum walkable slope: <45 degrees
-Maximum step height: 0.3
-Avatar capsule radius: 0.3
-Avatar capsule height: 2
-Avatar height: 1.8

-### Suggestions for best results:

-- Align the collision surfaces with the visual surfaces that the avatar will walk on.
-This is important in order to avoid issues with the avatar's position relative to the visual surface (to prevent floating or clipping).

-- Rounded corners help smooth out avatar movement and prevent the avatar from getting stuck.

-- To block avatar movement, use steep slopes or a height much larger than the maximum step height.

-    - Modify the shape of your colliders to create surfaces that are naturally difficult or impossible for the avatar to traverse.
-For instance, use a Mesh Collider with an irregular shape that doesn't provide a flat surface or walkable slope for the avatar to stand on.

-    - In some cases a Capsule Collider or similar rounded shape on objects or areas the avatar shouldn't walk on may suffice.
-These shapes are unwalkable if the slope is steep enough and will cause the avatar to slide off.

-## Supporting Teleportation

-For a scene to support teleportation, teleportable surfaces (for example, the floor or the ground) must have colliders on the *GroundCollision* layer.
-There are other walkable layers, but only *GroundCollision* is teleportable.
-Visual geometry isn't teleportable and shouldn't be on the *GroundCollision* layer; only Colliders can be on that layer.
-Improper or inconsistent layering and collision can cause undesirable effects when teleporting or finding the ground.

-**A teleportable surface must meet the following conditions:**

-- It must have some type of non-trigger Collider attached (for example, a Mesh Collider or Box Collider).
-- Its **Layer** must be set to *GroundCollision*.

-Be cautious of low ceilings or tunnels; these could potentially affect avatar grounding and teleportation.
-For example, avatar physics or the teleport arc may intersect or interact with the collider above them.
-The height from ground to roof for a traversable area should be more than the 2m avatar capsule height.
-There needs to be a small buffer of space above the avatar's head, especially if the roof is sloped instead of flat.

-The locomotion physics provide smooth avatar movement with all participant interactable colliders and prevent the penetration of areas that are too small for avatar collision.
-However, rogue ground collision or problematic environment geometry such as wedge shapes or very narrow spaces can potentially cause the avatar or the camera to penetrate objects or get stuck.
-It's essential that you thoroughly test all walkable and teleportable surfaces.